About Bianca Toeps

 I first came to Japan in 2008, visiting my friend Maan.
-Then I photographed there, blogged there, worked on myself and my book there, and from 2016 I was staying in Tokyo for about three months a year – the maximum period on a tourist visa.
+Later I photographed there, blogged there, worked on myself and my book there, and from 2016 I was staying in Tokyo for about three months a year – the maximum period on a tourist visa.

 And then came covid.
 I was in Japan when it started, but I had to leave.
 Just when I was planning to look for something more permanent, so I wouldn’t have to keep sending my stuff to friend Kei when I left.
-I decided to throw myself fully into this plan, because honestly, I didn’t have a whole lot better to do during lockdowns anyway.
+I decided to dedicate myself fully to this plan, because honestly, I didn’t have a whole lot better to do during lockdowns anyway.
 My visa application was quickly approved, although it then took another fourteen months for the borders to open.
 But now I live in Japan!
+My book about this move, Deze autist ging naar Japan – en wat er toen gebeurde zal je verbazen (This autistic girl went to Japan and you won’t believe what happened next), will come out in September.
+The English translation will be available around December or January.

 I also love Disney parks (coincidentally, they have the best ones in Japan!), thrift store shopping, tinkering with Polaroid cameras and donating all my money to Starbucks – even though I don’t drink coffee at all.

 I’m not much into pigeonholing or identity politics, but if I have to describe myself: I’m pan (so I can fall in love with any sex/gender), polyamorous, and I don’t identify very much with my femaleness, but even less so with the non-binary label or newfangled pronouns.
 You can read more about that here.
-Riemer has been my partner for about seven years.
+Riemer has been my partner for about eight years.
 He does not live in Japan, but in Rotterdam.
-I was born in 1984, which makes me 38 years old.
+Jean-Jacques* is my Frenchie in Tokyo.
+I was born in 1984, which makes me 39 years old.
 (But if you’re reading this later and I forgot to update this page, which is likely, you’ll have to do the math yourself).